 Ectopic Pregnancy.
 An ectopic pregnancy is when the embryo implants outside the uterus and continues to develop.
 This may sound unusual given that the embryo is placed in the uterus at the time of transfer, but it can and does happen.
 The most common place by far is the fallopian tube.
 The chances of this happening are slightly higher in an IVF pregnancy, especially if the fallopian tubes are known to be damaged.
 It happens in about 1 in 100 pregnancies.

 Multiple Pregnancy.
 “Hang on,” you say, “getting pregnant and having twins isn’t my idea of a problem – so why is it on the ‘cons’ list?”
-The aim of fertility treatment is to get you one baby at a time, so in some respects a multiple pregnancy (and especially if it is more than twins) can be considered not a good outcome of IVF.
+The aim of fertility treatment is to get you one baby at a time, so in some respects, a multiple pregnancy (and especially if it is more than twins) can be considered not a good outcome of IVF.
 There are some really good medical reasons why it isn’t good for you or your babies if there is more than one in your uterus at once.
 This is why we prefer to only transfer one embryo at a time.
 Even when we do transfer only one there is still a risk (although small) of an identical twin pregnancy as the embryo can split to form two babies.

 Baby Abnormalities.
 Approximately 2-3% of non-IVF conceived babies are born with some kind of abnormality.
-This might be minor (a large birth mark), or life threatening (a heart defect), or cause long term problems for the child as it grows up (spina bifida).
+This might be minor (a large birthmark), or life-threatening (a heart defect), or cause long term problems for the child as it grows up (spina bifida).
 One of the concerns about the widespread use of IVF has been the question as to whether there is an increased risk of abnormalities in babies born after IVF.

 The research that has been done to date to answer this question has produced some conflicting results, with some studies indicating no increase in risk, while others have shown as high as a doubling of the risk.
 Even if the risk is doubled the chance of a perfectly normal baby with IVF is about 96%.

 Risks of Egg Pick Up.
 The egg pick up procedure is a surgical procedure and like all surgical procedures, it carries some risk.
 However, the procedure is considered low risk, and the majority of women suffer no ill effects.
-During the egg collection procedure, it is possible for the needle that it used to drain the fluid from the follicles in the ovary to puncture other structures nearby.
+During the egg collection procedure, it is possible for the needle that is used to drain the fluid from the follicles in the ovary to puncture other structures nearby.
 We always perform our egg pick up procedures with an ultrasound monitor so that the tip of the needle can be seen at all times to minimize this.
 Structures that can be injured include major blood vessels, the bladder and the bowel.

 Risks of Embryo Transfer.
 The embryo transfer procedure is very low in risk, similar to having a Pap smear test.
-Rarely, an infection can occur in the uterus (called endometritis) which produces pain, discharge and bleeding.
+Rarely, an infection can occur in the uterus (called endometritis) which produces pain, discharge, and bleeding.
 If left untreated, the infection could spread elsewhere and be potentially serious.
 It is treated with antibiotics, and sometimes admission to the hospital might be needed if the infection is particularly severe.

 To develop OHSS, you need to have had some form of stimulating drug.
-Generally this is FSH injections, but it has been known to occur when clomiphene tablets are used.
+Generally, this is FSH injections, but it has been known to occur when clomiphene tablets are used.
 To trigger the onset of the problem, ovulation (or a trigger injection) must occur.
 OHSS lasts for about 10 days, but if you become pregnant, it can last for several months and tends to be worse.

 If you have any questions please don’t hesitate to contact the clinic – Contact Us.